 Create XC20 Assets

-XC20s, created by the Moonbeam team, make compatibility between the EVM and the Substrate framework that powers Polkadot via precompiles — special built-in smart contracts made to look like ERC-20s.
-Calling functions on an XC20 invokes underlying Substrate functionality, which could be instructions to move tokens to another chain or send them to another local address.
+XC20 assets, created by the Moonbeam team, maintains compatibility between the EVM and Substrate framework that powers Polkadot, via precompiles — a set of built-in smart contracts made to look like ERC20s.
+Calling functions on an XC20 will invoke underlying Substrate functionality, which may be instructions for transferring tokens to another chain, or to send them to another local address.
 This compatibility layer connects the world of EVM and smart contracts to advanced Substrate-based interoperability scenarios.

-This section of the guide will show you how to register an asset on [Polkadot.js Apps][polkadotjs-apps].
+This section of the guide will demonstrate how to register an asset using Polkadot.js Apps.

-Before we can set the asset's Metadata we need to create the XC20 on the network.
-You can take the following steps:
+Before the asset's Metadata can be set, we will need to create an asset on the network using the following steps:

-- Navigate in the [Polkadot.js Apps][polkadotjs-apps] to Network and click on Assets.
+- Navigate within Polkadot.js Apps to Network and click on Assets.

-- Click on +Create on the rights to open the create asset pop-up.
+- Click on +Create on the right to open the create asset pop-up.

-- Enter the asset name, asset symbol, and set the decimals for the asset.
+- Enter the asset name, asset symbol, and set the number of decimals for the asset.
 This doesn't have to be 18 decimals like the network native assets, it's completely configurable.

 - The minimum balance is the Existential Deposit (ED) of your asset.
-The ED exists so that accounts with very small balances, or completely empty, do not "bloat" the state of the blockchain in order to maintain high performance.
-NOTE: setting it to pico units and minimum balance to 1, will only require 0.000000000001 units.
+The ED exists so that accounts with very small balances, or that are empty, do not "bloat" the state of the blockchain and diminish its performance.
+NOTE: setting this value to pico units and minimum balance to 1, will only require 0.000000000001 units.
 We suggest having a minimum balance of 1.

-- The asset id is automatically generated for you.
+- The asset id will be automatically generated for you.
 The valid range for permissionless creation is up to

 2^32 - 1.

-- When everything is filled in, click Next for the next screen.
+- When everything is filled in, click Next on the next screen.

-- Set your roles and create your asset by signing with the creator account.
+- Set your roles and create the asset by signing with the creator account.

-There are some roles that are important to take note of when registering and managing assets.
+There are a few roles that are important to take note of when registering and managing assets.
 These roles, with the exception of the creator, can all be designated to other accounts by the owner via the assets -> setTeam extrinsic.
 The roles are as follows:

 - Creator - the account responsible for creating the asset.